What did Jesus say about giving to the needy

 But when you give to the poor, do not let your left hand know what your right hand is doing, so that your giving will be in secret; and your Father who sees what is done in secret will reward you.” – Matthew 6:1-4 NASB

-Motives in Giving
+Motives for Giving

-The True Spirit of Giving
+A True Spirit of Giving

 • generosity